-Applications for fall 2016 PHF Graduate Fellowships will be accepted beginning June 1, 2016, and are due no later than 4pm, July 7, 2016 to Dr. Debra Charlesworth in the Graduate School.
+Applications for summer 2020 PHF Graduate Assistantships are being accepted and are due no later than 4pm, March 3, 2020 to the Graduate School.
 Instructions on the application and evaluation process are found online.
 Students are eligible if all of the following criteria are met:

 - Must be a PhD student participating in health-related research that is aligned with the PHF’s mission.